HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 <summary><strong>Web Server</strong></summary>
 <ul>
 <li>Nginx</li>
 HTTP and proxy server to speed up content delivery, and help with security and scalability.
+This is what airbnb is hosted on
 </ul>
 </details>